seanys/Aircraft-Maintenance-Brain/Search & Match Algo/Readme.md

 ### Abstract

-Flight maintenance is a very tedious and accurate work, even the most experienced engineers need to refer to a vast number of repair documents for related operations.
+Flight maintenance is very tedious and accurate work, even the most experienced engineers need to refer to a vast number of repair documents for related operations.
 After identifying the name of the corresponding parts, it is necessary to find the corresponding manual content for reference operation.

 However, in the maintenance manual, the names of many parts of the same type are very close and difficult to distinguish, which brings considerable troubles to the maintenance work.
-Maintenance-matching algorithm needs to match the closest result set for selection after the engineer identifies the image or inputs keywords manually.
+The maintenance-matching algorithm needs to match the closest result set for selection after the engineer identifies the image or inputs keywords manually.

 After the user chooses the relevant content summary, the application can automatically jump to the corresponding page according to the pre-read PDF file directory (refer to the PDF Process section for implementation).
-This function enables our software to work like a search engine, providing sufficient convenience for maintenance staff.
+This function enables our software to work as a search engine, providing sufficient convenience for maintenance staff.

 Text retrieval is an eternal proposition in the field of data processing.
 Whether it is SQL database or Solr or Sphinx, it has its own unique features, and the processing and segmentation technology of natural language is also being explored.
-Beginning with database search, we will continue to optimize and gradually solve the high-order functions of fuzzy search, correlation ranking, search prediction and so on.
+Beginning with a database search, we will continue to optimize and gradually solve the high-order functions of fuzzy search, correlation ranking, search prediction, and so on.

 ### Structure